Siege of Mainz (1792): Progress

-On 29 and 30 September 1792 the revolutionary armies under General Custine (replacing Nicolas Luckner as the head the Army of the Rhine), seized the city of Spire.
+On 29 and 30 September 1792 the revolutionary armies under General Custine (replacing Nicolas Luckner as the head the Army of the Rhine), seized the city of Speyer.
 As the French could not hold this position for long, they fell back four days later to Worms.
 In Mainz, there was panic: the regiments of the Duke of Nassau evacuated the fortress on October 5.
 The gentry, the bishops, the aristocrats and their servants quickly left the city.
 It is estimated that between a quarter and a third of the 25,000 inhabitants fled.
 The rest of the population declared themselves ready to defend the damaged fortifications.
 They had 5,000 volunteers, which was clearly insufficient to cover the huge enclosures of the city.

 The French troops, now called "Army of the Vosges" by decision of the convention, began the encirclement and siege of the city on October 18.
 On the night of October 18, the vanguard of General Jean Nicolas Houchard reached Weisenau.

 The rumor about the 13,000 besiegers spread.
 The war council chaired by Count Gymnich was terrified.
-Gymnich convened a civilian and military council to which was called the Baron of Stein, the Prussian Minister, Baron Fechenbach, canon of the cathedral chapter, Baron von Franz Joseph Albini, chancellor of the court, and M. de Kalckhoff, private adviser to the Prince Archbishop.
+Gymnich convened a civilian and military council to which was called the Baron of Stein, the Prussian Minister, Baron Fechenbach, canon of the cathedral chapter, Baron Franz Joseph von Albini, chancellor of the court, and M. de Kalckhoff, private adviser to the Prince Archbishop.
 These three dignitaries of the ecclesiastical court argued that it was necessary to defend Mainz, but the governor, the Prussian Minister and members of the Electoral body opened a contrary opinion, and in a final conference where the leaders of the military body were summoned, the council decided to surrender.
 The board decided to capitulate without a fight on Oct.
 20. On the 21st the French entered the residential city of the Electoral, despite its elaborate fortifications that were supposed to protect the city.

 After the assault this day was a milestone in future relations between France and the Holy Roman Empire.
 20,000 soldiers occupied the city, more than the original population.
 The occupiers tried to convince people of the benefits of the Revolution.
 However, revolutionary ideas were not of immediate concern to the public, but the daily problems of supplying so great an occupation force.
 In addition, General Custine, who was housed at the Castle of the Prince Electors, provided all kinds of instructions for the protection of the university and the premises of the arch-bishop.
 Thus, many citizens of Mainz regarded the French not as invaders, but as liberators.
 Franz Konrad Macke served as mayor from February to July 1793.

 Here's what one of the Germans said, who liked the arrival of the French: